Frequently Asked Questions

 and Windows 10 (32 and 64-bit).

-NOTE: XP is no longer supported, but Allegro NFS still works on
+NOTE: XP is no longer supported, and as of version 6.3 it no longer runs on

 Q2: How do I upgrade from one version to another?

 We recommend that you save your nfs.cfg in case something goes wrong.

 It should be in